What is the role of the endocannabinoid system? An Easy Overview!

 One thing is clear - the endocannabinoid system is critical in our body’s ability to maintain homeostasis, and anything we can do to support it should be considered.

-Just be sure to do your homework and source your CBD oil from a reputable company with research and third-party lab testing to back up their claims.
+Just be sure to do your homework and source your CBD oil and Cannabigerol (CBG) oil from a reputable company with research and third-party lab testing to back up their claims.